Nuwakot Solar Power Station

 The loan is a part of an agreement with the World Bank made in February 2015 to provide $130 million to the government of Nepal to build solar stations to supply electricity to the Kathmandu Valley.
 Out of the total amount, $37 million was allocated for this solar station.

+Projects

 Controversy

 Although work on the solar plant should have begun within a year of signing the loan agreement with the World Bank, the NEA took around two years to award the contract as the entire contractor selection process due to controversy.

 Mukesh Raj Kafle, the director of NEA, unilaterally decided to hire a Chinese company to build the project.
 Kulman Ghising, the following director, decided to award the project to another Chinese contractor, Risen Energy Co., but the parliamentary committee invalidated the decision after receiving a complaint that the price of NPR 3.7 billion quoted by Raijin was NPR 680 million higher than the cost proposed by the contractor favoured by Kafle.
 The contractor was suspended by the parliamentary Public Accounts Committee (PAC).
 Later however, the Patan High Court reinstated the Chinese contractor.